Universal adaptive optics for microscopy through embedded neural network control: Results

 The MLAO methods were compared to two widely used conventional modal based sensorless AO methods (labelled as \emph{2N+1 conv} and \emph{3N conv}).
 The \emph{2N+1 conv} method used two biased images per modulation mode and an additional zero biased image to determine phase correction consisting $N$ modes simultaneously.
 The \emph{3N conv} method used three images per modulation mode (two biased and one unbiased images) and determined the coefficients of the modes sequentially.
 For both methods, the bias size was chosen to be $\pm 1$ rad for each mode.
 A suitable metric was selected to quantify the image quality.
 For each mode, the coefficients were optimised by maximising the quality metric of the corresponding images using a parabolic fitting algorithm.
 When used in 2-P and 3-P demonstrations, the total fluorescence intensity metric was optimised.
 For the widefield 3-D SIM microscope, a Fourier based metric was optimised \cite{Hall2020}.
 For the details of the two conventional methods, please refer to \cite{Booth2002,Facomprez2012}.

 Different functions were defined as optimisation metrics for the conventional AO methods, and also to assist quantifiable comparisons of image quality improvement for the MLAO methods.
-These were defined as an intensity based metric $\text{y}_\text{I}$, a Fourier based metric $\text{y}_\text{F}$, and a sharpness metric $\text{y}_\text{S}$.
+These were defined as an intensity based metric $\text{y}_\text{I}$, a Fourier based metric $\text{y}_\text{F}$, a sharpness metric $\text{y}_\text{S}$ and a Fourier threshold based metric $\text{y}_\text{T}$.
 Details are provided in the methods section.